carlpaton/MachineLearningWithPython/docs/foundation.md

   - you dont always remove, you could just assign a default value
   - text based data needs to be represented by numerical values, example 0 for girl and 1 for boy, although in 2025 you could have -1 for cat 🐈
 - **Split the data** into _training_ and _test_ sets, example 70% train and 30% test
+  - training input data by convention is `X`
+  - testing output data by convention is `y`
 - **Create model** by seleting and algorithm to analyze the data
 - **Train the model** by fitting the training data, it looks for patterns in the data
 - **Make predictions** by passing test data and examining the output